Ob/Gyn Residency: How to Apply

 - Medical school transcript

-- Two letters of recommendation (from faculty of your choice; a letter from the chair is not required)
+- Two letters of recommendation (from faculty of your choice; a chair’s letter is accepted but not required)

 Will you require a Standardized Letter of Evaluation (SLOE)?